getpinga/pinglet-db-swoole/README.md

-# pinglet-db-swoole
+# Pinglet DB for Swoole

-Pinglet database pool for Swoole
+Pinglet database pool for Swoole, based on the wonderful [ipejasinovic/swoole-universal-pool](https://github.com/ipejasinovic/swoole-universal-pool).

-Based on ipejasinovic/swoole-universal-pool
+You can find examples to use in /examples directory.

-Do not use in production - more tests needed.
+While it is tuned for Pinglet framework, it can be used in mostly all Swoole apps.